andretefras/andretefras/README.md

 # Hi there 👋

-I am Deco (also but less known as André Assis), solutions thinker, open-source enthusiast, content creator wannabe and full stack developer based on Rio de Janeiro.
+I am Deco a full stack developer based on Rio de Janeiro.

 I currently work as CTO on [@benfeitoria](https://benfeitoria.com) merging strategy into technology pursuing positive impact in the world.